lupyuen/nuttx-tinyemu/README.md

 _Can we use the browser connection to communicate to the internet, instead of WebSocket VPN?_

 From our analysis below, TinyEMU and VirtIO Networking are sending Ethernet Frames / IP Packets to the internet.
 But Web Browsers are not allowed to send IP Packets directly.

-That's why TinyEMU needs a WebSocket VPN hosted at `relay.widgetry.org`.
+That's why TinyEMU needs to tunnel the packets through a WebSocket VPN hosted at `relay.widgetry.org`.
 (Which is throttled at 40 kB/s for free, fair use)

 _Can we host our own WebSocket VPN on our Local Computer?_